-Founded in 1991, Achill Archaeological Field School is Ireland’s oldest and best-known archaeology field school with over 25 years of experience of training archaeology and anthropology students in the techniques of fieldwork and archaeological excavation.
+Founded in 1991, Achill Archaeological Field School, Achill Island, is Ireland’s oldest and best known archaeology field school with over 25 years of experience of training archaeology and anthropology students in the techniques of fieldwork and archaeological excavation.

-The Field School also offers one and two-week Introductory and ‘Bare Bones’ courses suitable for students or anyone with a keen interest in archaeology.
-A programme of Evening Lectures by invited guest speakers on subjects relating to cutting edge research of history and archaeology is held at the Field School on selected Tuesdays during the summer.
+The Achill Archaeological Field School also offers one and two week Introductory and basic courses suitable for students or anyone with a keen interest in archaeology.
+A programme of evening lectures by invited guest speakers on subjects relating to cutting edge research of history and archaeology is held at the Field School on selected Tuesdays during the summer.

 Guided Tours, led by qualified archaeologists, are available from April to September.
-These half-day and 1-day tours are the ideal way to discover Achill’s hidden history.
+These half day and one day tours are the ideal way to discover Achill’s hidden history.